cacutler/recipe-archive/README.md

 # The Recipe Archive

 This is a Spring Boot backend project for digitizing, storing, and retrieving/viewing family recipes.
-I am thinking of using Svelte or a similar JavaScript, like Angular or React/Next, framework for my frontend in the future.
+I am thinking of using Svelte or a similar JavaScript framework, like Angular or React/Next, for my frontend in the future.

 ### Project Details